-ensuring that the city's "responsible" men of business turned out to vote.24 The impulse to make all men vote in Kansas City resonated with the anxieties of white elites concerning the exercise of suffrage by working-class African Americans and immigrants during the Gilded Age-and particularly in the years between the end of Reconstruction and the rise of Jim Crow disenfranchisement laws.
+This article tells this story for the first time.
+It identifies the actors who placed compulsory voting on the agenda in Kansas City; suggests how tumultuous labor and racial politics may have drawn civic leaders from both major parties to the unprecedented policy; describes the arguments proponents made for the reform; traces the struggles to implement and enforce an unprecedented electoral regulation; and maps the legal positions taken as the city defended its penalty for nonvoters in Missouri's courts.
+This history suggests that the motivation for compulsory voting was not particularly progressive.
+Kansas City's white political and business elite appears to have been drawn to make voting a duty in hopes of diluting the growing influence of working-class and African-American voters, by ensuring that the city's "responsible" men of business turned out to vote.27 The impulse to make all men vote in Kansas City resonated with the anxieties of white elites concerning the exercise of suffrage by working-class African Americans and immigrants during the Gilded Age-and particularly in the years between the end of Reconstruction and the rise of Jim Crow disenfranchisement laws.28

 The story of Kansas City is no mere historical curiosity.
 As interest in compulsory voting sees a resurgence, the case study developed here offers lessons for people who hope to again make voting a duty, starting with local elections.
-To assess the democratic potential and possible pitfalls of reviving this reform during a moment that has its own echoes with the Gilded Age and the Redemption Era, we should know what happened last time around.25
+To assess the democratic potential and possible pitfalls of reviving this reform during a moment that has its own echoes with the Gilded Age and the Redemption Era, we should know what happened last time around.29

 Kansas City offers three types of lesson: political, practical, and legal.
 The first challenges the emerging conventional wisdom concerning how, where, and why municipal leaders would want to make voting a duty.
-The second contributes to recent discussions of policy design, pointing to how the division of labor of election administration would inform how and where a local duty to vote could be implemented.26 The final set of lessons concerns how state and federal law shape municipal authority to make voting a duty.
+The second contributes to recent discussions of policy design, pointing to how the division of labor of election administration would inform how and where a local duty to vote could be imple-